stephaneVercouillieBMID/slate/source/workingVersion.html.md

 - Redirect URIs associated to your instances of itsme(r) services.

 <aside class="success"> Redirect URI: User will be redirected to that URL after the (failed or successful) authentication in the itsme App. </aside>

-You must specify the Redirect URI in the onboarding file because it needs to be whitelisted by our F5.)
+<aside class="notice"> You must specify the Redirect URI in the onboarding file because it needs to be whitelisted by our F5. </aside>

 - JWKSet URL, and associated SSL/TLS certificate

 <aside class="notice">